skillab-project/digital-transformation-policymaker/policy-success-evaluator/README.md

   Dynamically adjusts lever types and intervention intensity depending on whether a KPI is improving or stagnating.
   On-track KPIs → consolidation and monitoring.
   Off-track KPIs → accelerators (funding, training, regulation, etc.).

+- **Asynchronous Job Processing**
+  LLM-Driven tasks run in the background.

  ---